hyperledger-archives/fabric/docs/Openchain API.md

 `./obc-peer chaincode deploy --path=github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_simple --version=0.1.0`

 The difference between the two commands is evident when you execute them.
 During the build command you will only observe processing on the local peer node, but during the deploy command you will note processing on the leader and validator nodes as well.
 Activity is seen on the leader and validator nodes as they are processing the transaction and going through consensus.
 The response to the chainCode build and deploy commands is defined by ChainletDeploymentSpec inside [chaincode.proto](https://github.com/openblockchain/obc-peer/blob/master/protos/chaincode.proto).
-Note, the we are currently in the process of replacing all instances of "chainlet" with "chainCode" as we found that terminology more suitable.
-You will still see references to chainlet in the code as we are going through this transition process.

 ```
 message ChainletDeploymentSpec {